mohammadAbbasniya/Reversi_game/README.md

 # Reversi (Othello) game
-Implementation of Reversi console game in python with an AI player that is developed by Minimax algorithm.
+Implementation of Reversi console game in Python with an AI player that is developed by Minimax algorithm.

 ## About Reversi